mhhoss/clarithink/README.md

 ## Note

-This project is less about building a tool and more about exploring a simple question:
+Clarithink is an experiment:

-> What happens when a thought is forced to become clear before it settles into noise?
+> What happens when a thought is clarified before it becomes noise?